skyhitblog/skyhitblog.github.io/index.md

 ---
 # I'm a mix of tech and art.

-I day dream.
+I'm a day dreamer.
 Probably I day dream more than I should.
 And you will always find me working on new ideas!

 Ok, having said that I started my first venture when we were still in Engineering.
 It was about brand design and corporate solutions.
 Then the next just before graduation.
 That one was a whole foods delivery service.